-Lip augmentation is done through fillers, fat, or implants.
-The procedure is most commonly performed to give patients fuller, plumper lips, and to reduce fine wrinkles around the mouth.
+Lip augmentation is a cosmetic procedure done through fillers, fat, or implants.
+The procedure is commonly performed to provide patients with fuller, plumper lips, and to reduce fine wrinkles around the mouth.

 In most instances, a local anesthetic will be administered.
-During the procedure, a natural or synthetic biocompatible material is injected or implanted in the patient's lips.
-Sometimes the patient's own fat, taken from another part of the body, will be injected into the lips with the same desired results.
+During the procedure, a natural or synthetic biocompatible material is injected or implanted in the patient's lips, or the patient's own fat will be injected into the lips with the same desired results.

 Risks can include:

 Not every person is a candidate for this procedure, and your risks may be greater or different than those of other patients.
 Your plastic surgeon will review all potential risks and complications with you prior to the procedure.

 Health insurance rarely covers the cost of elective medical procedures.
 Call 1-877-639-9688 to discuss alternative payment options with UPMC experts.